avoajaugochukwu/techwizerd.com/content/posts/hugo-github-pages-setup.md

 Hugo blog is becoming one of the most popular static site generators.

 The first time I used it, it blew me away by how easy it was to set up a blog on my local machine.
-It is also very easy to publish your hugo site to Github Pages for free.
+It is also effortless to publish your Hugo site to Github Pages for free.

-In this tutorial, I am going to show you how to set up your Hugo blog on Github Pages.
+In this tutorial, I will show you how to set up your Hugo blog on Github Pages.
 We would be using this [theme](https://themes.gohugo.io/hugo-papermod/).
 You do not need to pay for hosting or provide your credit card details.

 ### Step 1: Installing Hugo on your windows machine.